CanKolho/pesutupa-demo/README.md

 ## Technologies Used
 - **Frontend:**
-  - **HTML:** Markup language for structuring and presenting content on the World Wide Web.
+  - **HTML:** Markup language for structuring and presenting content.
-  - **Bootstrap:** A front-end framework for developing responsive and mobile-first web pages.
+  - **Bootstrap:** A front-end framework for developing responsive web pages.

 - **Backend:**
-  - **Deno's Oak Framework:** A middleware framework for Deno's net server, providing a simple and intuitive API for creating web applications.
+  - **Deno's Oak Framework:** A middleware framework for Deno's net server.

 - **Database:**
   - **PostgreSQL:** An open-source relational database management system emphasizing extensibility and SQL compliance.